abpframework/abp/docs/en/suite/solution-structure.md

 Test projects are prepared for integration testing:

-* It is fully integrated to ABP framework and all services in your application.
+* It is fully integrated to ABP and all services in your application.
 * It uses `SQLite` in-memory database for `EF Core` and it uses the [EphemeralMongo](https://github.com/asimmon/ephemeral-mongo) library for `MongoDB`.
 * Authorization is disabled, so any application service can be easily used in tests.